Scrappybots/personal_k8s/microshift-deploy/README.md

-A collection of playbooks that I use to deploy my Microshift node as well as install my basic applications: \n Start with the microshift-deploy.ansible.yaml playbook.
-After it is completed it will automatically go to the next playbook in the sequence. \n
+A collection of playbooks that I use to deploy my Microshift node as well as install my basic applications:

-Current Sequence: \n
+Start with the microshift-deploy.ansible.yaml playbook.
+After it is completed it will automatically go to the next playbook in the sequence.

-microshift-deploy \n
+Current Sequence:

-kasten-deploy \n
+microshift-deploy

-\n
+kasten-deploy

 Applications:
 Kasten - Application aware backup for Kubernetes. kasten.io boxes.py - https://github.com/florianfesti/boxes